Blue Lagoon Alternatives: 23+ Best Hot Pools in Iceland

 - Remember to bring your swimwear, towel, etc

-- Although it takes quite a hike to get there, views are worth it
+- Although it takes quite a hike to get there, the views are worth it

 - Hveragerði is the closest area where you can find services like gas stations